dhatcher16/LightBulbProject/README.md

 Write a function solution that, given an array A of N different integers from 1 to N, returns the number of moments for which every turned on bulb shines.

-# Built in Dotnet 5
+Needs dotnet 5 to run